-4. I sing all the time (and very bad, ask my husband)
+4. I sing all the time (and very badly, ask my husband)

-5. I love organizing things (post-its & lists have taken over my life)
+5. I love making lists ; post-its have taken over my life.

 6. I can watch and read the same TV show/movies and books over and over again if I loved them.

-7. I’m a terrible cook (because I always leave the kitchen to do something else and forget to come back…)
+7. I’m a terrible cook (I always leave the kitchen to do something else and forget to come back…)

 8. I am writing a book since 2006.
 Not sure I’ll ever finish it.